 arthropod with a tough outer skin.
 It got its name from the three lobes in the hard skin.
 The trilobite was also one of the first animals to have eyesight.
 During the Cambrian there were more than 100 types of trilobites.

 There were plenty of other species living during the Cambrian Period also.
 Mollusks, worms, sponges and echinoderms filled the Cambrian seas.
+There were other living things present then that don't fit into any of the categories we know about today.

 No Backbones Yet, But...